rcompat/rcompat/README.md

-rcompat is designed with many modules in mind, including `@rcompat/fs` for filesystem operations, `@rcompat/http` for using a modern HTTP server working with WHATWG `Request`/`Response` (which Node doesn't support; rcompat wraps a Node request object into a WHATWG `Request` as it comes in), `@rcompat/invariant` for ensuring runtime invariants, `@rcompat/record` for record handling, and many more useful modules and abstractions.
+rcompat is designed with many modules in mind, including `@rcompat/fs` for filesystem operations, `@rcompat/http` for using a modern HTTP server working with WHATWG `Request`/`Response` (which Node doesn't support; rcompat wraps a Node request object into a WHATWG `Request` as it comes in), `@rcompat/assert` for assertions, `@rcompat/dict` for record handling, and many more useful modules and abstractions.

-The standard library is designed to accommodate modern development needs: for example, `@rcompat/http` supports WebSockets (natively on Deno/Bun, and using NPM's `ws` on Node), while `@rcompat/fs/FileRef` offers globbing, listing and manipulation of files, similarly to Python's `pathlib`.
+The standard library is designed to accommodate modern development needs: for example, `@rcompat/http` supports WebSockets (natively on Deno/Bun, and using NPM's `ws` on Node), while `@rcompat/fs` offers globbing, listing and manipulation of files, similarly to Python's `pathlib`.

 For example, to set up a server with rcompat, use `@rcompat/http/serve` -- the